Using Yellow Rattle to Reduce Grass Growth in a Meadow

 Sow at about 0.5 grams per square metre.

-Prepare for sowing by cutting the grass very short (25mm) or by grazing hard and then open up the site for germination by harrowing, raking or lightly disking.
+Prepare for sowing by cutting the grass very short (25mm) or by grazing hard.
+Next, open up the site for germination by harrowing, raking or lightly disking.
 Aim to create up to 50% bare soil.
-Broadcast the seed on the prepared surface and, if possible, roll afterwards to consolidate.
+Broadcast the seed onto the prepared surface and, if possible, roll afterwards to consolidate.

 Yellow Rattle Seed

-The best germination rates are achieved from the freshest seed so it is important to sown yellow rattle seed from the current year’s harvest.
+The best germination rates are achieved from the freshest seed, so it is important to sow yellow rattle seed from the current year’s harvest.

 Establishing Yellow Rattle